novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-122.md

 * * *

-Meanwhile, Kim Ah-young, the eldest daughter of 【Guseong Group】 who had received significant help, now visited 【Jungle】 naturally unless there was a pressing issue.
+Meanwhile, Kim Ah-young, the eldest daughter of 【Guseong Group】 who had received significant help, now visited 【Jungle】everyday naturally unless there was a pressing issue.

 Today was no exception.